pulumi/docs/content/blog/easily-create-and-manage-aws-eks-kubernetes-clusters-with-pulumi/index.md

     $ pulumi new https://github.com/pulumi/apps/eks

-Using this template will walk you through configuring a few settings such as the region you'd like to deploy into, the instance type, and number of cluster nodes.
+This template will walk you through configuring a few settings such as the region to deploy, the instance type, and number of cluster nodes.

 The CLI will first show you a preview of the AWS and Kubernetes